MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 For more information, see [Azure Storage external tables](../external-tables-azurestorage-azuredatalake.md#authentication-and-authorization) or [SQL Server external tables](../external-sql-tables.md#authentication-and-authorization).

-## 6 - Create the continuous export job
+## 6 - Create a continuous export job

-To create a continuous export job with managed identity authentication, use the [.create-or-alter continuous-export](create-alter-continuous.md) command with the `managedIdentity` property.
+To create a continuous export job with a managed identity, use the [.create-or-alter continuous-export](create-alter-continuous.md) command with the `managedIdentity` property.

 * System-assigned managed identity: `managedIdentity=system`.
 * User-assigned managed identity: `managedidentity=<objectId>`.